-- NTP: this protocol is used for time synchronization over Ethernet, and can be used simultaneously with Ethernet-based communication protocols. - Modbus/TCP: an Ethernet-based communication protocol. - Modbus/RTU: a serial communication protocol. - IEC-103: a serial communication protocol. - IEC-101/104: since the standards IEC 60870-5-101 and IEC 60870-5-104 are closely related, the IEC-101 protocol uses serial communication on the physical layer, whereas the IEC-104 protocol uses Ethernet communication. - SPA: a serial communication protocol. - DNP3: supports both serial and Ethernet communication. - ModbusIO: used for connecting external devices like ADAM RTD measurement units.
+- NTP: this protocol is used for time synchronization over Ethernet, and can be used simultaneously with Ethernet-based communication protocols. - IEC 61850: an Ethernet-based communication protocol. - Modbus/TCP: an Ethernet-based communication protocol. - Modbus/RTU: a serial communication protocol. - IEC-103: a serial communication protocol. - IEC-101/104: since the standards IEC 60870-5-101 and IEC 60870-5-104 are closely related, the IEC-101 protocol uses serial communication on the physical layer, whereas the IEC-104 protocol uses Ethernet communication. - SPA: a serial communication protocol. - DNP3: supports both serial and Ethernet communication. - ModbusIO: used for connecting external devices like ADAM RTD measurement units.